noruzzamans/noruzzamans/README.md

 ### 👨‍💻 About Me

 I'm a **WordPress Developer** from Bangladesh, passionate about contributing to WordPress Core and building amazing Gutenberg blocks.
-Currently working at **[BoomDevs](https://boomdevs.com/)**, I specialize in developing interactive themes, plugins, and custom solutions.
+I specialize in developing interactive themes, plugins, and custom solutions.

 - 🔭 Currently working on **Gutenberg Blocks & WordPress Core**
 - 🏆 **WordPress Core Contributor** with official props